 When watering, Dustin also recommends drenching the soil to clear mineral accumulations such as calcium.
 But to where will all that water drain?
 Must you carry each houseplant to the sink?

-My specimen Bamburanta is clearly resting on an inverted terracotta saucer that has been set in a large terracotta saucer as shown in Figure 3.
+My Bamburanta is clearly resting on an inverted terracotta saucer that has been set in a large terracotta saucer as shown in Figure 3.